McGill-ECSE321-Winter2024/project-group-5/README.md

 ## Project Overview

-This project is an app to manage diffrent classes and schedules within SportPlus sports center.
+This project is an app to manage different classes and schedules within SportPlus sports center.

 For more information about the SportPlus application, please consult the [wiki](../../wiki).